 Fesic wanted to do as much gunnery training as he could, given the quality of the ship's software.
 He worked at reading down the list he'd created before leaving Dinomn.
 Zimzod joined Fesic in the training, if only to keep an eye on the gunner to prevent him showing the investigator anything he disapproved of.
 Beyond that, Zimzod hung out and did gear maintenance.
 Jocelynn also planned to mostly do gear maintenance, though she also had to do the minimal amount of terrarium-maintenance that was required of a new installation.
 Soon, she'd only need to check the settings once a month at most, but the early weeks needed a bit more attention until the settings were settled.

-Mikah had made sure to copy news data from Regina on the events which had happened including the rumors, the Quasar Viper and the fact both the Royal Prince Lucan Alkhalikoi Alkhalikoi and Arch Duke Norris would be present in the system with a large number of very important nobles from all over the sector and some of those from the other sectors in the Domain.
-Mikah wanted to go over those events with the crew and perhaps pick the brain of their passenger for any insights he had.
-Rol planned to spend time in communications training and stent-work while also relaxing with the games and sharing them with the others.
+Mikah had made sure to copy news data coming from Regina, on the events which had happened including the rumors, "discovery of" the Quasar Viper and the fact both the Prince Lucan Alkhalikoi Alkhalikoi and Arch Duke Norris would soon arrive in the system, with a many very important nobles from all over the sector and some from the other sectors in the Domain.
+Mikah wanted to go over those events with the crew, and perhaps pick the brain of their passenger for insights he had.
+Rol planned to spend time in communications training and stent-work, while also relaxing with the games and sharing them with the others.
 On top of that, Rol added more physical workouts and gear maintenance to his regular schedule.

 Other than that, Aiden had an amiable enough relationship with the man while Emkir and Fesic spent less time with him because they felt there was something off putting about the guy.
 With Terin, he was polite and professional and the Knight got the feeling he could take the investigator or leave him.
 When it came to Mikah, the man seemed to go out of his way to keep their interactions entirely professional and official.
 Almost offensively so.
 He would only greet or respond to her as "Captain" and not even "Lady Mikah" or any other valid response.
 Of course, commentary on his attitudes when he wasn't around led to a new use for the line, "Jocelynn's given him a thumb up" among the crew.

 The investigator split his time between time spent in the lounge and that spent in his stateroom, and when he was in public he was always up for a game with Jocelynn, Zimzod, Rol or Aali when the chance came.
 Over the week's passage, they came to an unspoken acceptance of who to deal with or not and no one ever got any hint what his issue with Mikah was?
 Through the early part of the week, Zimzod and Fesic not only trained in gunnery but also ran a full diagnostic of the system.
-One of the things that was annoying was the "double vision" caused by the training system's design.
-Able to be used even when in real space and possibly under threat, the system painted the "training level" on top of the "real world" display.
-So, while you could not fire the weapons in training mode, you would see what was there while training.
-And, in jump space, that could be quite distracting.
+One thing they found annoying was the "double vision" caused by the training system's design.
+Sice the system could be used even when in real space and possibly under threat, the system painted the "training level" on top of the "real world" display.
+So, while you couldn't fire the weapons in training mode, you would see what was there while training.
+In jump space, that could be very distracting.

 During that jump from Mora to the Brodie system, Aiden had checked the bridge systems and saw their sensors had gotten a hit that no one could explain.
 Telling Fesic to hold on, Zimzod called Aiden.
 When the pilot answered, Zimzod asked, "Check this out" but the feed he'd been getting from Fesic's guns had gone clear again.
 When Aiden asked what the problem was Zimzod explained it and asked if Aiden could pull the logs from the system?
 Agreeing, because he'd had the same thing happen to him, Aiden pulled the logs and went to work.
 And after hours of work, Aiden found an anomaly which appeared on their sensors for thirty seconds at a range of five hundred thousand clicks!